lazy-eggplant/vs.templ/docs/syntax.md

 As for the element version, to introduce the value of an expression as value of a prop `xxx`.

+### enable.xxx

+If the condition is true, the prop `xxx` is added with no specific value.

 ### prop.xxx

 To generate new property whose name and value are determined by the pair passed as value.